Accomplishments

 A healthy watershed and a thriving ecosystem are the keys to our future here in the Deschutes Basin.
 When we have healthy rivers, streams, and lakes, we know we can support the diverse needs of people and wildlife.

-Flow Restoration Progress over the years
+Flow Restoration Progress Over the Years

 Streamflow restoration progress looks at an increase throughout the Deschutes River Basin measured in cubic feet per second (CFS).
 Through collaborating with our basin partners, DRC restores streamflow through water rights leasing (blue), updated water management policies (grey), permanent water rights transfers from irrigation in streams (orange), and water conservation projects such as piping leaking canals and creating more efficient irrigation practices (green).